Chicco KeyFit 30 Infant Car Seat · โ˜… 4.7 Editor's Choice Infant Seat Check price on Amazon →

 Yes.
 The FAA approval plate is visible on the side of the carrier (not the base).
 For air travel, you bring the carrier only and install it on the plane seat using the standard plane seat belt.
 Total install time on a plane is about 90 seconds.

 Yes.
-Chicco maintains a compatibility list, but in our testing the KeyFit 30 click-fits into UPPAbaby Vista V2, Baby Jogger City Mini GT2, BOB Revolution Flex 4.0, Bugaboo Fox 5, and Thule Urban Glide 3 with the appropriate adapters.
-Adapter cost ranges from $40 to $90.
+Chicco maintains a compatibility list, but in our comparison the KeyFit 30 click-fits into UPPAbaby Vista V2, Baby Jogger City Mini GT2, BOB Revolution Flex 4.0, Bugaboo Fox 5, and Thule Urban Glide 3 with the appropriate adapters.
+Adapter cost ranges the price for the price.